Darkade/Darkade.github.io/_drafts/2021-02-13-affinity-publisher.md

 <!--OUTRO-->

-If you'd liked this post and want to support me check out [Arcane Moon], a D&D adventure inspired by 90s Magical Girl anime, published at DMs Guild.
+If you liked this post and want to support me check out [Arcane Moon], a D&D adventure inspired by 90s Magical Girl anime, published at DMs Guild.
 Or download for free my Fiasco Classic Adventure [Busca Un Problema] at Itch.io!

 You can also read [The Dwendalian War Inciting Incident] the encounter that started the war in my Wildemount campaign.
 And you should read the other part of this same article on [Advice to running a dungeon.][Running the dungeon]